Life Lines

 Hold in for a good 5 seconds

-Once the 5 second are up, give the injected area a light rub, place the cap back on the injector and check the small window to confirm that the fluid has been released.
+Once the 5 seconds are up, give the injected area a light rub, place the cap back on the injector, and check the small window to confirm that the fluid has been released.

 Go Back a Page